Front Royal Hit and Run Suspect Caught

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Front Royal Police rehab, Sandra Lavern Carter caught, Front Royal Police rehabilitation, Sandra Lavern Carter charged, Front Royal Police accident, Sandra Lavern Carter felony, Front Royal Police incident, James Vincent Vanise front royal, Front Royal Police pedestrian accident, James Vincent Vanise hit, Front Royal Police pedestrian incident, James Vincent Vanise pedestrian, Front Royal Police hit pedestrian, James Vincent Vanise victim, Front Royal Police pedestrian hit and run, James Vincent Vanise rehab, front royal hit and run, James Vincent Vanise rehabilitation, front royal pedestrian incident, Sandra Lavern Carter hit, Sandra Lavern Carter hit pedestrian, Sandra Lavern Carter struck pedestrian, Sandra Lavern Carter suspect, Sandra Lavern Carter hit and run suspect, Front Royal Police pedestrian, Sandra Lavern Carter beeden lane, front royal pedestrian hit, front royal pedestrian, Front Royal Police hit and run, Sandra Lavern Carter front royal, James Vincent Vanise, Sandra Lavern Carter, Front Royal pedestrian accident, Front Royal Police, Front Royal
+Josh Henry Front Royal Police rehab, Sandra Lavern Carter caught, Front Royal Police rehabilitation, Sandra Lavern Carter charged, Front Royal Police accident, Sandra Lavern Carter felony, Front Royal Police incident, James Vincent Vanise front royal, Front Royal Police pedestrian accident, James Vincent Vanise hit, Front Royal Police pedestrian incident, James Vincent Vanise pedestrian, Front Royal Police hit pedestrian, James Vincent Vanise victim, Front Royal Police pedestrian hit and run, James Vincent Vanise rehab, front royal hit and run, James Vincent Vanise rehabilitation, front royal pedestrian incident, Sandra Lavern Carter hit, Sandra Lavern Carter hit pedestrian, Sandra Lavern Carter struck pedestrian, Sandra Lavern Carter suspect, Sandra Lavern Carter hit and run suspect, Front Royal Police pedestrian, Sandra Lavern Carter beeden lane, front royal pedestrian hit, front royal pedestrian, Front Royal Police hit and run, Sandra Lavern Carter front royal, James Vincent Vanise, Sandra Lavern Carter, Front Royal pedestrian accident, Front Royal Police, Front Royal